siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into tempStream;
 ```

-`!StreamA`, fault stream will be automatically created when you add the `@OnError` annotation.
-Following is the definition of the corresponding fault stream.
+`!StreamA`, fault stream is automatically created when you add the `@OnError` annotation.
+The definition of the corresponding fault stream is as follows.
 ```sql
 !StreamA(symbol string, volume long, _error object)
 ```

-When `on.error` parameter is introduced while configuring `Sink`, it provides capability to handle failures while publishing from `Sink`.
+If you include the `on.error` parameter in the sink configuration, failures are handled by Siddhi at the time the events are published from the `Sink`.
 ```sql
 @sink(type='sink_type', on.error='on.error.action')
 define stream <stream name> (<attribute name> <attribute type>, <attribute name> <attribute type>, ... );
 ```

-Following action types can be used with `on.error` parameter while configuring a `Sink`.
-Default action would be `LOG`.
+The action types that can be specified via the `on.error` parameter when configuring a sink are as follows.
+If this parameter is not included in the sink configuration, `LOG` is the action type by default.

-* `LOG` : Logs the event along with the error and drop the event.
+* `LOG` : Logs the event with the error, and then drops the event.
-* `WAIT` : The thread waits on back-off and re-trying state till the connection comes back.
+* `WAIT` : The thread waits in the `back-off and re-trying` state, and reconnects once the connection is re-established.
-* `STREAM`: Corresponding fault stream would be populated with the failed event and the error while publishing.
+* `STREAM`: Corresponding fault stream is populated with the failed event and the error while publishing.

 ### Statistics